wisq/wisq.github.io/_drafts/kerbal-2.md

 ### Deadly Reentry

-Once you've faced FAR/NEAR's aerodynamic challenges, and completed your mission despite a KIDS reducing your delta-v to realistic levels, it's time to face the final challenge of your mission: the [Deadly Reentry][reentry].
+Once you've faced FAR's aerodynamic challenges, and completed your mission despite a KIDS reducing your delta-v to realistic levels, it's time to face the final challenge of your mission: the [Deadly Reentry][reentry].

 In stock KSP, it's almost impossible to actually burn up due to a botched reentry — as in, you pretty much have to be coming in straight down at an insane velocity (probably via cheating).
 In reality, reentry angles are a real concern, and reentry itself is a fairly risky part of the mission.